 Using the Strong Interest Inventory® to motivate and support students from disadvantaged backgrounds.

 Career Management Program at SaskPower uses the Strong Interest Inventory to help employees find new employment opportunities.

 MBTI® and Strong assessments help Aboriginal student success at the University of Saskatchewan.

 Our qualification level requirements help ensure that each practitioner fully understands the best and most ethical way to administer, interpret and apply the Strong Interest Inventory® assessment.
 The Strong Interest Inventory® is a level B instrument, which means to access and administer this assessment you must be a trained and certified practitioner.

 The Strong Interest Inventory® assessment is available to level B qualified Canadians only.

-Psychometrics offers the Strong Interest Inventory® Certification Program online, that will qualify you in the professional and ethical administration of the Strong Interest Inventory® instrument.
+Psychometrics offers certification programs for the Strong Interest Inventory®, that will qualify you in the professional and ethical administration of the Strong Interest Inventory® instrument.